refIekt/reflekt/README.md

 prepend Reflekt
 ```

-Use the application as usual and test results will start showing up in the `reflekt/results` folder.
+Use the application as usual and test results will start showing up in the `reflections` folder.

 ## Configuration